tcocca/protomultiselect/README.md

    - callback that is called when a new element is added to input.
 Argument is an object containing caption  and value members.
 If it's a newvalue, caption will be nil.
  - onRemove: function( value ){}
    - callback that is called when a element is removed from the input.
 Argument is the value of the element.
+ - onUserAdd: function(x){}
+   - more useful callback than onAdd -- passes back object hash with relevant info e.g. {'caption': 'zuriel barro', 'value': 'new_value[[zuriel barro]]', 'newValue': true}, and only is passed back when the user does an action (does not callback on pre-populated items)
+ - onUserRemove: function(x){}
+   - same as onUserAdd, but for removal / disposal of an item
  - loadFromInput: true
 	 - specifies whether to add any values given in the initial text input to the control.
 Values will be loaded against any data provide
  - defaultMessage: ""
 	 - if the control is building the autocomplete div itself, specifies the default message to use.
+ - inputMessage: null
+	 - Shows an input message so that the user knows to click on the textbox to add more items.
+Goes away once the user gives focus.
  - sortResults: false
    - specifies whether autocomplete results should be sorted alphabetically by caption.
  - autoDelay: 250